-Indian development community)21.
-This is where input methods, font support and rendering engines play a role22.
-In addition, full NLS (National Language Support) data for formatting of time, dates, numbers, currencies and other locale elements needs to be considered.23 Again, it should be emphasized that if Unicode is treated as an encoding, without the burden of being a catchall for globalization (collation, glyph representation, input, etc.), it is the best encoding solution for software that runs worldwide.
+Unicode) cannot carry the burden of collation; it also cannot be responsible for all glyph representations of a character (as has also been proposed by certain implementers in the Indian development community)xxi.
+In order to correctly support proper character display and layout of a language, input methods, font support and rendering engines must be properly leveraged or implementedxxii.
+In addition, full NLS (National Language Support) data for formatting of time, dates, numbers, currencies and other locale elements needs to be considered.xxiii Again, it should be emphasized that if Unicode is treated as an encoding, without the burden of being a catchall for globalization (collation, glyph representation, input, etc.), it is the best encoding solution for software that runs worldwide.
+After having developed software for many international markets with Unicode, Microsoft as a vendor is even more convinced of the benefits of Unicode for both individual and worldwide markets, and is committed to continuing global development with Unicode into the future.

 Software vendors are still in the early stages of developing software that is fully satisfactory for the Indian market on all levels of globalization.
-It will likely take a few iterations of the products and on-going refinement of the implementations before the Indic language development community is completely happy with the available products; vendors are working with this community to ensure that the community's feedback is integrated into their products.
+It will likely take a few more iterations of the products and on-going refinement of the implementations before the Indic language development community is completely happy with the available products; vendors are working with this community to ensure that the community's and end-users' feedback is integrated into their products.
 However, as the Windows development team has found over the last ten years, implementing Unicode makes development for the worldwide market (including the Indic languages) not more complicated, but considerably easier; Unicode is the future of worldwide software, including that software for the Indic language market.